Everolimus

 What if I prefer not to take medicines during pregnancy?

-Are there any risks to my baby if the father has used everolimus?
+Are there any risks to my baby if the father has taken everolimus?

 Who can I talk to if I have questions?